HL7/fhir-ipa/input/pagecontent/access.md

 A client application gets access to a patient record by following this general sequence of steps:

-* Identifying the appropriate end point [URL] at which the International Patient Access API is found.
+* Identify the appropriate endpoint [url] at which the International Patient Access API is found.
-  * Note that this specification does not specify how the end-point might be found; different countries will have different arrangements around this
+  * Note that this specification does not specify how the endpoint might be found; different countries will have different arrangements around this.

 * Fetch the system capability statement from [url]/metadata and check that [it implements the IPA API](conformance.html):

     ```"instantiates" : ["http://hl7.org/fhir/uv/ipa/CapabilityStatement/ipa"]```

-* Fetch the [end-point configuration](http://www.hl7.org/fhir/smart-app-launch/conformance/index.html#using-well-known) from [url]/.well-known/smart-configuration.json
+* Fetch the [endpoint configuration](http://www.hl7.org/fhir/smart-app-launch/conformance/index.html#using-well-known) from [url]/.well-known/smart-configuration.json

-* Registering itself as a client application with the end-point.
+* Register itself as a client application with the endpoint.
-  * This may require a manual step on the part of the user or the developer, or the end-point may support automatic registration (see [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/rfc7591)).
+  * This may require a manual step on the part of the user or the developer, or the endpoint may support automatic registration (see [OAuth 2.0 Dynamic Client Registration Protocol](https://tools.ietf.org/html/rfc7591)).
-  * if the application supports automatic registration, the end-point will be specified in the [url]/.well-known/smart-configuration.json
+  * if the application supports automatic registration, the endpoint will be specified in the [url]/.well-known/smart-configuration.json
-  * note that most healthcare systems exercise control over which clients can access healthcare records, and automatic registration is not supported
+  * Note that most healthcare systems exercise control over which clients can access healthcare records, and automatic registration is not supported.

-* Follow the [Smart App Launch Protocol](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#step-2-launch-standalone) using the authorization endpoint from the smart-configuration.json file
+* Follow the [Smart App Launch Protocol](http://www.hl7.org/fhir/smart-app-launch/app-launch.html#step-2-launch-standalone) using the authorization endpoint from the smart-configuration.json file.

-* At the end of the Smart App Launch Protocol, the application will have a token that provides access to a single patient record.
-Now, use that to [retrieve patient information](fetching.html)
+* At the end of the SMART App Launch Protocol, the application will have a token that provides access to a single patient record.
+Now, use that to [retrieve patient information](fetching.html).

 ### Scopes